mdominiak/hotwire-chat/README.md

 On receiving a response containing turbo frame with matching identifier, Turbo replaces the content of the turbo frame:

 ![message edit](public/messages_edit.png)

+Turbo javascript automatically detects navigation within turbo frame and translates it into `fetch` request to `GET /messages/371/edit` with extra headers `Turbo-Frame: message_371` and `Accept: text/vnd.turbo-stream.html, text/html, application/xhtml+xml`.
+On server side, `turbo-rails` detects `Turbo-Frame` header and optimizes the response to not render application layout.

 ## Updating message